- Identification of Homeless Students

 Are all children and youth that are homeless eligible to receive free school meals?

 Yes.
 Homeless children and youth are eligible to receive free school lunch immediately upon their enrollment and/or identification as being in a homeless situation.
 Meals can and should begin immediately.
-The homeless liaison can create a list of students eligible for free meals, the date free meals should begin, the end date, sign the form, and give it to the Food Services Coordinator.
+The homeless liaison can create a list of students eligible for free school meals, the date free school meals should begin, the end date, and give it to the Food Services Coordinator.

 How does the new homeless liaison for our district get their contact information changed in the Department of Public Instruction’s Homeless Liaison State Directory?